hmlongco/RequestBuilder/README.md

         sessionManager.request()
             .add(path: "/")
             .add(queryItems: ["results" : "50", "seed": "998", "nat": "us"])
-            .data(type: UserResultType.self, decoder: JSONDecoder())
+            .data(type: UserResultType.self)
             .map { $0.results }
             .receive(on: DispatchQueue.main)
             .eraseToAnyPublisher()
     }
 }
 ```
-With our decoded data in hand we mapped the array of users from the `UserResultType`, made sure we were on the main thread, and then returned.
+This particular generic data function decodes our data into a `UserResultType`.
+Now it's a piece of cake to map out the array of users, make sure we're on the main thread, and then return.

 ### Data